-We strongly advise you to exercise a high degree of caution in Kenya overall at this time due to the high risk of terrorist attack, kidnapping, civil unrest and high crime levels.
+We strongly advise you to exercise a high degree of caution in Kenya overall at this time due to the high risk of terrorist attack, kidnapping and high crime levels.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 A major terrorist attack on the Westgate Shopping Mall in the Westlands district of Nairobi on 21-24 September 2013 resulted in a large number of deaths, including one Australian, and injuries.
 Kenyan authorities have implemented heightened security arrangements at public places in response to the incident.

-A Somali-based terrorist group has claimed responsibility for the attack.
-The Westgate attack underscores the continued risk of terrorism in Kenya, including in major centres such as Nairobi and Mombasa.
+The Westgate attack underscores the continued risk of large scale acts of terrorism in Kenya, including in major centres such as Nairobi and Mombasa.

 You should evaluate your personal security situation in light of this attack, the continuing terrorist threats and public warnings of possible attacks.
 Exercise heightened vigilance, particularly when visiting public places, and closely monitor the local media.

 Several terrorist attacks have occurred in the months following the Westgate attack.
 Kenyan authorities are at a high state of alert and further attacks are likely.

 There have been a number of other violent armed terrorist attacks over recent years in Nairobi, Mombasa, Garissa and Wajir.